If you’re a blogger or publicist, chances are you know all about premieres by now. But just in case, I’ll try summarize it as best as I can:

 Top that off with the fact that the majority of the time the artists we premiere songs for don’t even share it properly, and you’ve got a) us putting in a lot of work; b) us getting no return for our efforts.

-Hannah and I have decided that for our future sanity, and for the integrity of Indie Shuffle, we are no longer accepting premiere pitches or coordinating pitches in general.
+Hannah (editor in chief) and I have decided that for our future sanity, and for the integrity of Indie Shuffle, we are no longer accepting premiere pitches or coordinating pitches in general.
 Instead, we’ll stick to blogging about songs that we like.
 And we’re going to be autocratic dictators and force the whole Indie Shuffle team to adopt the same policy.

 Blogging for Indie Shuffle is about finding good music and sharing that good music.
 It’s no longer about being “first” or trying to get as many visitors as we can.